Prachi2519/CodeHorse/README.md

 ## Overview

-CodeHorse is a full-stack developer SaaS product that works as an Engineering OS for GitHub.
-It helps developers and teams connect repositories, monitor engineering activity, and generate AI-powered pull request reviews.
+CodeHorse is a full-stack developer SaaS product that works as an AI Code Reviewer for GitHub.
+It helps developers and teams connect repository and generate AI-powered pull request reviews.

 The product is built around a real production workflow: a user signs in with GitHub, connects repositories, queues pull request reviews, and receives